fabiotr/pg_scripts/README.md

 ### vacuum_full_or_cluster.sql
 - Works on PG >= 9.5
 - Show VACUUM FULL or CLUSTER commands for tables with more than 20% of free space
-- Based on pgstattuple_aprrox() function on pgstattuple extension
+- Based on pgstattuple_approx() function on pgstattuple extension
+- Notice that  pgstattuple_approx(oid) may take a wile to run and overhead your I/O
 ### vacuum_wraparound_database.sql
 - Show databases near a vacuum wraparound order by age
 - Based on pg_database